dgaydukov/cert-ocpjp11/files/LowLatency.md

 * address size - size of memory unit, mostly 8 bits in byte-addressable system
 * word size - feature of computer architecture, how many bits cpu can process at one time. this also denote the max number of address space cpu can access. so for 32bit architecture - 2**32 bytes or 4gb can be accessed - that's why for this architecture max 4GB RAM is supported. that also means that 32bit architecture - can read/write 4 bytes at once, and 64 - 8 byte at once, yet some earlier 8bit could access 16bit memory and 16bit architecture - 20bit memory via memory segmentation.

-Memory visibility:
+Memory visibility hack:
 * official way is to use `volatile` - this ensures memory visibility
-* there are several functions which are not officially ensure memory visibility - but have it as side effect - if you uncomment any of the 3 lines, you will have practical visibility and the code would not stuck forever:
+* there are several functions which are not officially ensure memory visibility - but have it as side effect - if you uncomment any of the 3 lines, you will have practical visibility and the code will not be stuck forever:
   * System.out.println - due to its internal implementation of `println` which acquires lock on `PrintStream` object to ensure correctness when several thread try to log, it ensures that all read made before this call, would be visible after the call
   * `Thread`
     * `Thread.onSpinWait` - due to internal implementation of `onSpinWait` which calls `nop` instruction which flush CPU cache - you may observe memory visibility as side effects